Cerelle vs Cerazette: What's the Difference?

 Can I ask for Cerazette instead of Cerelle?

-You can ask, but there is not usually a clinical reason to insist on Cerazette rather than an equivalent desogestrel product.
+You can ask, but there is not usually a clinical reason to insist on one over the other.
+If there is a documented reason (such as an allergy to an inactive ingredient), your clinician can prescribe by brand name.

 What is unbranded desogestrel?

-It is a generic desogestrel 75 microgram tablet supplied without a patient facing brand name.
+It is a generic desogestrel 75 microgram tablet supplied without a brand name.
+It contains the same active ingredient, works in the same way, and meets the same regulatory standards as branded versions.

-Which mini pills under PCS are actually different from desogestrel?
+Which mini pills are actually different from Cerelle and Cerazette?

 Related guides